 How we can build a better relationship with money is to purposefully implement a buffer between wanting and buying – be it a minute, an hour, a day, a week or even a month.
 Hitting the pause button – rather than the Buy It!
 Button – allows time to reflect on whether or not what we want is a truly worthwhile purchase.

 Furthermore, by taking a moment (or a day, or week or month) to determine the value of the purchase, you also carve out time to do research, look for coupons, price shop and seek out alternatives.
+Another way to do this would be through a sinking fund, so that you’ll slowly save for a big purchase.

 Pro Tip: When analyzing my money relationship, I realized how much I was spending on impulse shopping at stores.
 In order to overcome the challenge, I literally stopped myself from going into stores for several months.
 In order to change my behavior, I had to completely eliminate my triggers.
 Once I was more confident in my new habits, I allowed myself back into stores – but I know it is best if I go in armed with a plan!